-Dubai, the capital of the UAE, is an attractive location for British expats.
+Dubai is an attractive location for British expats.
 Hundreds of British residents relocate to Dubai every year looking for better job prospects, and an estimated 240,000 British expats already live there.

 Dubai attracts expats from all over the world, with more than 200,000 new arrivals each year.
 While some may find the cost of accommodations expensive, the large supply of attractive housing units, high salaries and low taxes motivate many people to move to Dubai and live the expat lifestyle.
 In fact, only 15% of the city’s residents are Emirati – the rest are migrant workers and expats.

 Whatever the reason you’re thinking about international removals to Dubai, here are some pros and cons for you to consider.